 The market comparable approach was applied in the Level 2 fair value measurements.
 The valuation technique was based on the trading multiples method.
+Upon preparing fair value measurements, the Company has used the services of certified valuators.

 For investments not traded on equity markets, the Company has used internal assessments by Company's specialists.
-Upon the analysis of the companies subject to these internal assessments the Company has determined that the fair value of these equity investments do not materially deviate from the carrying amounts stated at 31 March 2020.
+Upon the analysis of the companies subject to these internal assessments the Company has determined that the fair value of these equity investments do not materially deviate from the carrying amounts.

-19. LONG-TERM RECEIVABLES FROM RELATED PARTIES
+21. LONG-TERM RECEIVABLES FROM RELATED PARTIES